sunjay/tile-universe/examples/README.md

 # Examples
 To use these examples, follow these steps:

-1. Download the example you want by clicking on it, then clicking "Raw" and saving the file to your computer (usually with Ctrl-S)
+1. Download the example you want by clicking on its `.json` file, then clicking the "Raw" button and saving the file to your computer, usually with Ctrl-S
 2. Go to the editor: http://sunjay.github.io/driving/
 3. Click "Import"
 4. Select the previously downloaded file